UnusualNorm/CVRMelonAssistant/README.md

  Additionally, make sure the proper ChilloutVR installation directory is selected in option tab.

 **I don't see a certain mod in the mods list!**
 ChilloutVR Melon Assistant uses mods from ChilloutVR Modding Group and shows whatever is available for download.
-It's recommended to avoid non-CoVRMG mods due to rampant spread of malware disguised as mods.
+It's recommended to avoid non-CVRMG mods due to rampant spread of malware disguised as mods.

 **I hit install but now my game won't launch, I can't click any buttons, I only see a black screen, etc** Please visit the [ChilloutVR Modding Group](https://discord.gg/rCqKSvR) `#help-and-support` channel.
 Check the pinned messages or ask for help and see if you can work out things out.